tda-in-ml/tda-in-ml.github.io/cfp.md

 | **Deadline**            |Friday,  2 October 2020 (23:59 AoE)|
 | **Author notification** |Friday, 30 October 2020 (23:59 AoE)|

-We welcome all original research papers of up to 4 pages in length.
+We welcome all original research papers of up to 4 pages in length, using the template provided [below](#style).
 This length does not include references or any supplementary materials.
 Reviewers are *not* obliged to read supplementary materials when reviewing the paper.
 Submissions should be a single file in `.pdf` format.
 The review process is *double-blind*, so please ensure that all papers are appropriately anonymised.

-We also welcome extended abstracts of up to 2 pages in length that describe open problems, novel applications, or challenges in *Topological Data Analysis*, *Topological Machine Learning*, and related areas.
+We also welcome extended abstracts of up to 2 pages in length that describe open problems, novel applications, or challenges in *Topological Data Analysis*, *Topological Machine Learning*, and related areas&nbsp;(using the template provided [below](#style)).
 Again, this length does not include references or any supplementary materials.
 We also permit papers that have been recently published or are under submission to another venue.
 Please mark such papers accordingly upon submission.

 Accepted papers and extended abstracts will be presented as brief talks of 5--7 minutes length.
 Authors will also have the option to present their work in a live session.

-All accepted papers will be archived on OpenReview.
+This workshop is **non-archival**; even though all accepted papers will be available on OpenReview, there are *no* formally-published proceedings.

 # Style